Meet the Midtown West Team

 Frank works at both the 14th and 38th Street locations.

 Frank is a NYS Licensed Mental Health Counselor.
-He recently returned to NYC, where he was born and raised, after spending his career working as a psychotherapist and Certified Addictions Professional in Florida and Washington State.
+He has spent the majority of his career working as a mental health counselor and certified addictions professional in Florida and Washington State.
 He has many years of experience and is passionate about helping individuals, couples and families who are dealing with depression, anxiety, bipolar, PTSD and other trauma related difficulties, substance use, grief and loss, gender and sexual identity, interpersonal relationships and life transitions.
 He values the mind/body connection and is grounded in a strength-based, multicultural and social justice approach to helping people.
 He has experience working with people of culturally diverse backgrounds.
 In Florida, half of Frank’s practice was dedicated to serving people in the LGBTQPIA+ community in therapy and also by providing outreach and consultation to community providers of substance abuse and mental health treatment.

 Frank’s mindful presence and empathic listening skills help create an ideal space that support an opportunity for clients to increase personal awareness, cultivate compassion toward the self, gain clarity about their personal struggle and develop a plan to work toward their stated goals.
-He understands the importance of matching clients with theoretical approaches to therapy that resonate with them.
-Frank has experience and skills in the use of Gestalt Therapy, Interpersonal Process Therapy (IPT), Mindfulness Based Cognitive Behavioral Therapy, Person-Centered and Psychodynamic Therapy, Motivational Enhancement Therapy (MET), Acceptance Commitment Therapy (ACT) and The International Association of Trauma Professionals (IATP) approach to trauma therapy.
+He takes an insight oriented eclectic approach to counseling using elements of evidenced based practices, such as, Humanistic, Mindful Cognitive Behavioral Therapies and IATP approach to trauma treatment and recovery.
+He understands and values the importance of the therapeutic alliance and client matching to a specific approach to counseling based on the individual.

 anxiety, depression, womenpsych, substanceaddict, lifetrans, relfamtherapy, couplescounsel, organization, selfesteem, cope, trauma, ptsd, person, angermgmt, grief, adhd, relfamtherapy, lgbtq, spirit, parent, mindfulness, humanistic